The Barrier between Rivers and seas (Estuary)

 Three type of water at Estuary

-After surveying a large number of estuaries, scholars discovered unknown secrets, and researchers found out that waters are of three types:
+After surveying a large number of estuaries, scholars discovered unknown secrets, and researchers found out that waters are of three types:1.
+Water of rivers that is very fresh.

 2. Seawater that is very salty.